makerplane/pyEfis/docs/getting_started.rst

 pyEfis is an Electronic Flight Information System written in Python.

-It was created for use in the MakerPlane Open Source Aircraft Project.
+It was created for use in the MakerPlane Open Source Aircraft Project, and the first target platform is the Raspberry Pi, although any other similar system could be used.

 It does not have any method of reading flight information directly from the hardware but instead uses FIX Gateway as it's source of information.
 FIX